The Last Live Video

 The Last Live Video is a live DVD/VHS released by X Japan on March 29, 2002.
 It contains the band's last concert performance, before their reunion in 2007, recorded at the Tokyo Dome on December 31, 1997.
-The Last Live was also released on a three CD set of the same name.
+The Last Live was also released on a three CD set of the same name, just a year before.

+In 2011, this concert was reissued as The Last Live COMPLETE EDITION, a DVD with both a standard and limited-edition collector's box option.
+This version includes 4 more songs omitted from the original video release.
+The Complete Edition was reissued again as a High Definition Blu-Ray in 2013.